kertaskids/PlanetEditorCS/README.md

 # PlanetEditorCS
 A Homework for converting c++ code to c#.

-Anser for the question :
+Answer for the question :
 21 January 2017

 1.  **Class** : is a general template which contains of operations (methods) and properties (variables) of particular object.
 Therefore object is a specific instance of a class which contains real-time values.